Vertigo. How long does it last ???

 Medication does not dissolve or remove the tiny salt crystals.

-The hope is that the problem will just correct itself with time.
+The hope with medication is that the problem will just correct itself with time.

 What does the research show about the natural course of recovery from BPPV?